lonelyH3b/lonelyH3b/README.md

 I'm a *Web Developer* with a strong foundation in *Python*, passionate about building powerful backend systems and pushing the limits of what's possible with AI, automation, and creative coding.
 This space is a reflection of my learning journey — a mix of personal projects, research-driven ideas, and experimental code.
 You'll also notice a touch of my personality in the form of anime-inspired tech creations, blending art and logic in fun, unconventional ways.
 Whether you're here to collaborate, browse, or just curious, I hope you'll find something interesting in my work!

 ---

-### 🚀 Highlights

-- 🤖 **Bots & Automation:** From Discord bots like `Synthia` to GitHub automation like `LumaBot` — I build tools that interact, thank, and automate with charm.

-- 🕸️ **Web Dev:** Functional and dynamic APIs built with Django, Flask, and FastAPI — always backend-first, always minimal.

-- 🧪 **AI Research:** A research initiative combining LSTM + CNN models to analyze imbalanced data and detect advanced persistent threats.

----